Dialysis & Pregnancy

 So as a woman on dialysis, can I get pregnant at all?

 As you can see, pregnancy in women on dialysis can unfortunately be associated with significant health risks.
 These results in a higher probability of underdevelopment or maldevelopment of the child.
-Because of the increased health risk, for both child and mother, you might consider starting a pregnancy only after a kidney transplant.
+Due to the increased health risk, for both child and mother, you might consider starting a pregnancy only after a kidney transplant.

 How can I increase my chances of successfully conceiving as a dialysis patient?